Arguing About Gods

 8. Concluding Remarks

-I’m planning to write a post for each of these chapters.
-In each post, I’ll try to summarize Oppy’s ideas, discuss known challenges to these ideas if I’m aware of them, and record my thoughts and/or questions as they arise.1 This post will focus on the first chapter.
+I’m planning to write a post for each chapter to summarize the arguments and record my throughts/questions as they arise.
+This post starts with the first chapter.

 Arguments about the existence of monotheistic gods

-This section explains how the various arguments for and against the existence of God have been organized in the book.
-First, ontological arguments appeal to reason alone.
-Second, cosmological arguments appeal to necessary features of the world.
-Third, teleological arguments appeal to contingent features of the world.
-Fourth, moral arguments appeal to the moral structure of the world.
-Fifth, arguments such as Pascal’s wager simply claim that belief in God is rational.
-Sixth, there are also “minor” arguments such as the argument from consciousness or the argument from beauty.
-Finally, there are arguments from personal religious experience, corporate religious experience, etc.
+This section categorizes the various arguments for and against the existence of God: ontological arguments, cosmological argumentsm teleological arguments, moral arguments, decision theoretic arguments such as Pascal’s wager, “minor” arguments such as the argument from consciousness or the argument from beauty, and finally arguments from personal religious experience, corporate religious experience, etc.

-An interesting point is made about cumulative arguments.
-If there is a set of n arguments, all with the same conclusion, is the entire set stronger than any of the individual members?
+Oppy makes several points about cumulative arguments.
+Suppose there is a set of n arguments, each with the same conclusion.
+Is the conclusion more likely based on the entire set of arguments, rather than a single argument?
 Not necessarily.
-For example, all the arguments could be strong except for one, which is circular; in this case, a mega-argument formed from all the arguments in the set would also be circular and hence weaker than any of the strong arguments in isolation.
-The mega-argument could be stronger than any individual argument if the arguments are viewed probabilistically, i.e., each argument uses some evidence to raise or lower the probability of its conclusion.
-Oppy doesn’t like this idea; he notes that each argument only considers a carefully selected portion of the full body of evidence and that the correct thing to do is to consider all the evidence at once.
-Discussion is left for later chapters.
+For example, suppose there are \(n - 1\) strong arguments and one circular argument.
+In this case, a mega-argument formed from all the arguments in the set would also be circular and hence weaker than any of the arguments in isolation.
+Arguments could also be viewed probabilistically: each argument could raise or lower the probability of its conclusion.
+On this view, the meta-argument could be stronger than any individual argument.
+Oppy doesn’t like this idea.
+He notes that each argument considers only a carefully selected portion of the full body of evidence, while the correct thing to to is to consider all the evidence at once.

 Arguments